wolframkriesing/site-stitcher/content/projects/plan.md

   embraces a11y, progressive enhancement and degrades nicely.
 - [ ] rendering via webmention.io

-## event-stitcher, a Web App on picotstitch.com
-- [ ] read events from google calendar
-- [ ] allow to mark events as "interesting", store that in my pod (solid, jsonbin, ...)

 ## jskatas.org
+- [ ] make each kata's test description (using test-stitcher) SEO indexable, so jskatas.org is found when searching on google
 - [ ] requires some More HTML components (code editor, test runner, ...)
 - [ ] offer desktop learning and completing of the katas using More HTML components on the page (not in tddbin)
 - [ ] store progress in a private storage, such as jsonbin.org, solid, or alike